AsimShakour/crm/README.md

-# Creating a CRM app for Android
+# Creating a CRM app for Android in React Native